 4. Submit Completed Dual Credit Registration Form

-The Dual Credit Class Registration and Permission Form is now in e-signature format!
+The Dual Credit Class Registration and Permission Form is now in e-signature format, through DocuSign!
 Start the process by entering the name and email for the student, parent, and school contact who will electronically sign the document.
 Then, enter student information, course(s) requested, e-sign and select “Finish” to send the form to the next signee.
-Once all signatures are obtained, each party will receive a copy of the completed form, including the dual credit office.
-Once the student is enrolled in the course, a confirmation of registration will be sent to the email addresses provided, from firstname.lastname@example.org
+Once all signatures are obtained, each party will receive a copy of the completed form, including the dual credit office, from DocuSign.
+Once the student is enrolled in the course, a “confirmed enrollment and next steps” communication will be sent to the email addresses provided, from firstname.lastname@example.org

 Resources: Use video directions and/or written directions for assistance with the E Signature process.
-If you didn’t see a course or format you wanted, feel free to explore the Early Start program at the regular OTC tuition rate.
+If you didn’t see a course subject or format of interest, feel free to explore the Early Start program at the regular OTC tuition rate.

 5. Obtain Course Materials

-After email receipt of registration in class(es), utilize the following for course materials information.
+After ‘confirmed enrollment’ email from email@example.com, utilize the following for course materials information.

 - Contact the high school instructor of the dual credit course, or the high school counselor, to see if course materials are provided.